OpenSourceEconomics/ruspy/docs/source/model_code.rst

 ---------------
 Cost parameters
 ---------------
-The second in put are the cost parameters, which are stored as a one dimensional *numpy.array*.
+The second input are the cost parameters, which are stored as a one dimensional *numpy.array*.
 At the first position always the replacement cost :math:`RC` is stored.
 The next positions are subsequently filled with :math:`\theta_{11}, \theta_{12}, ...`.
 The exact number depends on the functional form.